top of page

 Jan 57 min read

-15-B. The 6 Tips to Thrive When the Chaos Ends, Despite the Addiction - Chaos Addiction Mini-Series Part 2/4
+15-B. The 6 Tips to Thrive Despite the Trauma Bond - Chaos Addiction Mini-Series Part 2/4 - Emotional Detachment as a Tactical Advantage for Family Court, Season 2

 Let's talk about six specific tips to get used to peace after a long time of living in chaos.
 Last week was an example of transitioning out of chaos and into peace, with the story of how winning in family court after seeing patterns of intimidation and what I interpreted as legal abuse for many years, completely rocked my world.
-This is the Transcript for Episode 15B .
-Here we get practical, but without too much detail, because episode 16 A and B is where I really go into t
+These suggestions will also apply to survivors of narcissistic abuse coming out of an abusive relationship, who are now faced with what feels like

 lightinthebattle